RobertGordonO4/multi-tenant-banking/README.md

 - **TypeScript:** Enforces type safety, improves code readability, and provides better autocompletion.
 - **Vite:** Offers extremely fast HMR (Hot Module Replacement) and build times.
-- **Modular Structure:** Code is organized into directories by concern (components, features, pages, store, types, etc.), promoting maintainability.
+- **Modular Structure:** Code is organized into directories by concern (components, screens, store, types, etc.), promoting maintainability.
 - **Clear Naming Conventions:** Efforts were made to use clear and consistent naming for files, variables, and functions.

 ## How Tenant/Label Context Works